Flat tire: Bicycles

 The repair of inner tubes may be necessary on the road.
 Several methods exist to locate a small puncture, including submersion in water with dish soap, but without a bowl of water available, the simplest method may be to inflate the tube until air can be felt escaping from the puncture.
 Once located, the puncture is cleaned, and a patch applied (see Louis Rustin for the invention of the puncture patch).
+Once the glue on the patch is dry, the tire is test-inflated off the wheel to ensure that the patch was successful.
+If the patch holds, the tube is delated, then re-mounted on the wheel and inflated.
 Note that tire valves may also become damaged.
 In this case, repair of the inner tube will not be possible, and the tube should be replaced.

 Should damage to the tread of the outer tire be substantial, a tough, self-adhesive patch, known as a boot may additionally be placed inside the tire.
-Folded paper currency is frequently used as a makeshift boot by cyclists in need.
+Some cyclists carry self-adhesive patches for quick repair.
+While self-adhesive patches enable quicker repairs, they are only intended for temporary repair, until the cyclist can get a glue-on patch.
+Folded paper currency is used as a makeshift boot by cyclists in need of an emergency repair to enable them to return to their destination.

 Racing bicycles frequently use tubular tires, which are glued to a special, flat wheel rim.
 The use of these is often restricted to circumstances where a full spare wheel is available.
 Another approach to preventing punctures of lightweight tires is to use kevlar belts in the tire tread construction.

 Another approach to preventing punctures in bicycle and other tires in general is the use of Slime, a proprietary brand of injectable liquid thick chemical goo.
 This chemical "goo" has a tendency to stick to, and coat the outer wall of the inner tube or tire, thus adding another layer of flexible rubber-type protection on the inside of the inner tube or tire.
-Many MTB riders, or "Mountain Bike Riders", further pre-treat their tires to prevent serious punctures or to prevent punctures in the first place.
+MTB riders, or "Mountain Bike Riders", may further pre-treat their tires to prevent serious punctures or to prevent punctures in the first place.
 There are other brands of this same type of liquid, either in an unpressurized container or pressurized container with inflatable gas which is sold in many auto and bicycle stores.
 The auto sales version of this Fix-A-Flat type of chemical is sold in America.